knownorigin/docs.knownorigin.io/docs/guide/listing-tokens-from-your-collection.md

  <img src="https://storage.googleapis.com/public-blog-asset/doc-site/sell-this-item-modal.png" width="50%">

-Here you will simply need to enter the price you want to list the token for and confirm which will launch a metamask transaction to complete the listing process.
+Here you will simply need to enter the price you want to list the token for and confirm which will launch a transaction to complete the listing process.